Fentimans: History

 Thomas Fentiman, an iron puddler from Cleckheaton, West Yorkshire, acquired a recipe for botanically brewed ginger beer in 1905 when a fellow tradesman approached Fentiman for a loan.
 The loan was never repaid so Thomas became the owner of the recipe.
 The firm became a door-to-door ginger beer sales company using a horse-drawn vehicle for transport.
 His ginger beer was stored in handmade stone jars known as 'grey hens', all stamped with the Fentimans mascot based on Thomas' German Shepherd dog 'Fearless' who won the Crufts obedience class twice in 1933 and 1934.
 The botanically brewed ginger beer became popular quickly and the business grew, with several brewing and production facilities being opened in the North of England.

 The company fell on hard times as supermarkets entered the soft drinks market.
 As a result, sales of the Grey Hens (the stone jars in which ginger beer was sold) slumped and the company closed down in the mid 1960s.
 But in 1988, Thomas Fentiman's great grandson re-established the business with a mission to produce drinks in the original way, using the traditional ginger beer recipe and 100% natural ingredients.
 From then, with old-style products and vintage goods becoming more popular, Fentimans has enjoyed a wave of popularity.

-Since 1905, Fentimans has been brewing botanical sodas with ingredients including roots, bark and flowers, and with the exception of adding new flavours, Fentimans are still making their sodas the same as they did back at the turn of the century.
-Some production processes have been updated, for example, pasteurisation has been introduced to extend the shelf life of the drinks.
-This, in turn, causes the loss of some carbon dioxide, so addition of mild carbonation was introduced.
+Since 1905, Fentimans has brewed botanical sodas with ingredients including roots, bark and flowers, and with the exception of adding new flavours, Fentimans make their sodas the same as at the turn of the century.
+Some production processes have been updated, for example, pasteurisation to extend the shelf life of the drinks.
+This causes the loss of some carbon dioxide, so mild carbonation was introduced.

 21st century

-Fentimans expected to double its turnover from 2015 to 2019, driven by demand from mainland Europe and the US.
 Fentimans has franchised in the US, where products are manufactured in Pennsylvania and are available across North America.
 More than two-thirds of Fentimans' overseas sales are in Europe, with the bulk of the remainder in the US, Japan, South America, Canada and Russia.
 Both UK and US divisions use the same recipe and brewing methods to create Fentimans.
 North America has purchased identical brewery equipment to that used decades ago, to maintain the characteristic flavour.
+In recent times they have changed their recipe in the UK to include the sweetener Steviol glycosides.

 Fentimans' range includes both gluten-free alcoholic ginger beer and a mixer range; mixers include tonic, diet tonic, rose lemonade, bitter lemonade and ginger ale.